 I took no photographs.

-Lots of people dressed in beautiful bonnets and clothes.
+There were lots of people dressed in beautiful bonnets and clothes for the Easter Parade on Fifth Avenue.
 My favourites were the dogs!!

 EMPIRE STATE BUILDING